How to avoid fake news & hoaxes

 - Trace claims, quotes, and media back to the original context

-- Trace claims, quotes and media back to the source.
+- Trace claims, quotes, and media back to the source.
 What was clipped out of a story/photo/video and what happened before or after?
 When you read the research paper mentioned in a news story, was it accurately reported?
 Find the original source to see the context, so you can decide if the version you have is accurately presented.

 Tips for analyzing news sources

-- Avoid websites that end in "lo" ex: Newslo - These sites take pieces of accurate information and then packaging that information with other false or misleading "facts" (sometimes for the purposes of satire or comedy).
+- Avoid websites that end in "lo" ex: Newslo - These sites take pieces of accurate information and then package that information with other false or misleading "facts" (sometimes for the purposes of satire or comedy).